 Contrary to propaganda, prominent weight training authorities demonstrate squat with knees flexing forward at the same distance as hips flex backward.
 Fredrick Hatfield, Ph.D., the first man to squat over 1000 lbs, recommends knees to extend over feet with back more upright for quadriceps development.
 Strength Training for Young Athlete" by Steven J. Fleck, Ph.D. and William J. Kraemer, Ph.D., illustrate parallel squats with knees extending beyond feet (knees moving forward with similar magnitude as hips moving backward).

 Fry (2003) examined hip and knee torque forces of variations of parallel barbels squats and concluded appropriate joint loading during this exercise may require knees to move slightly past the toes. '*Weight in line with mid-foot throughout squat diagram'

 Palmitier (1991) showed that knee shear forces are less in the squat as compared to the seated knee extension.
 Closed chain exercises like the squat can be more protective than open-chain exercises like the knee extension because it reduces shear forces across the knee.

 Typically the torque forces in the barbell squat are slightly greater for the stronger hip joints as compared to the knee joint, although both the knee and hips travel in the opposite direction away from the line of force.
 During the execution of a barbell squat, knees and hips travel in opposite directions away from the foot, or away from the center of gravity.
 Torque forces increase through the knee, hip, spine, and ankle as exerciser descends.
 The greatest torque forces are experienced concomitantly through the hip, spine, knee. and ankle when initiating the rise out of the bottom position.

-Vargas during squatting is generally not recommended to maintain joint integrity.
-However, it is interesting that some individuals seem to tolerate minor Vargus.
-Some high-level strength athletes such as Dan Green (Powerlifter), Ray Williams (WR Holder Powerlifter), Long Qiingquan, and other successful Chinese Olympic weightlifters regularly exhibit moderate degrees of Vargus during their maximal and near-maximal lifts.
+Valgus during squatting is generally not recommended to maintain joint integrity.
+However, it is interesting that some individuals seem to tolerate minor Valgus.
+Some high-level strength athletes such as Dan Green (Powerlifter), Ray Williams (WR Holder Powerlifter), Long Qiingquan, and other successful Chinese Olympic weightlifters regularly exhibit moderate degrees of Valgus during their maximal and near-maximal lifts.